Worship

 In Unitarian Universalism, you can bring your whole self: your full identity, your questioning mind, your expansive heart.
-By creating meaningful communities that draw from many wisdom traditions, and more, we are embodying a vision “beyond belief:” a vision of peace, love, and understanding.
+By creating meaningful communities that draw from many wisdom traditions, we are embodying a vision “beyond belief:” a vision of peace, love, and understanding.

 These are the six sources Unitarian Universalists affirm and promote:

-• Words and deeds of prophetic people which challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love;
+- Prophetic words and deeds which challenge us to confront powers and structures of evil with justice, compassion, and love;

-• Wisdom from the world’s religions which inspires us in our ethical and spiritual life;
+- Wisdom from the world’s religions which inspires us in our ethical and spiritual life;

-• Jewish and Christian teachings which call us to respond to God’s love by loving our neighbors as ourselves;
+- Jewish and Christian teachings which call us to respond to God’s love by loving our neighbors as ourselves;

 Throughout history, we have moved to the rhythms of mystery and wonder, prophecy, wisdom, teachings from ancient and modern sources, and nature herself.